-Students may purchase breakfast (\$1.75), lunch (\$3.25), and/or snacks/drinks from the cafeteria.
+Students may purchase breakfast (\$1.75), lunch (\$3.50), and/or snacks/drinks from the cafeteria.
 Parents may establish a student account and make weekly or monthly deposits.
 Information regarding establishing and maintaining student accounts may be found on the WCPSS School Meals webpage.

 Parents may also apply for the free/reduced lunch on the WCPSS School Meals -Free/Reduced Meals webpage.
-Note: There is no grace period from the 2021-2022 school year; for 2022-2023, all students must pay for lunch unless they have completed an application and been approved this school year.
+Note: There is no grace period from the 2023-2024 school year.
+All students must pay for lunch unless they have completed an application and been approved this school year.
 Applications are also available at the school.